NotCompsky/rscraper/README.md

 Then see the [configuration guide](INSTALLING_UBUNTU.md#Configuring).

-Users of other Debian-based distributions may have to modify the dependency package names before the packages will install (you could use `equivs` if you don't want to modify the `deb` itself).
-Send a bug report with your platform and a suggestion for the alternative dependency.

 If installation still fails for some reason, see [installing on Ubuntu](INSTALLING_UBUNTU.md) (and also make a bug report).

 ## Windows 10